Quramy/typed-css-modules/README.md

 export const myClass: string;
 ```

-So, you can import CSS modules in your TypeScript sources:
+So, you can import CSS modules' class or variable into your TypeScript sources:

 ```ts
 /* app.ts */